phelang/retail/README.md

 This a Template configuration for spring MVC application.

 The Model View Controller can ben run using tomcat with a one click.
-I can confirdantly say, with this you would be able to take JavaScript and rest to deliver fully working web application.
+I can confirm, with this you will be able to develop a full web application

+To Run :
+1. Configure tomcat

+2. and click run